theandrew168/sbs-website/content/posts/a-multi-platform-modern-opengl-demo-with-sdl2.md

 ### Windows
 Building the demo for Windows requires cross-compiling from either Linux or macOS.
 This process relies on the amazing [mingw-w64](http://mingw-w64.org/doku.php) project which utilizes GCC tooling to build Windows executables and libraries.
-Cross-compiling from Linux or macOS will require the following depenencies: make, wget, tar, and mingw-w64.
+Cross-compiling from Linux or macOS will require the following dependencies: make, wget, tar, and mingw-w64.

 If using a Debian-based Linux system, these can be install via:
 ```